 Vancouver homeowners are required to submit a declaration each year to determine if their property is subject to the Empty Homes Tax.

-Properties deemed or declared empty in the 2021 reference year will be subject to a tax of 3% of the property’s 2021 assessed taxable value.
+Properties deemed or declared empty in the 2022 reference year will be subject to a tax of 3% of the property’s 2022 assessed taxable value.
 The tax rate for the 2023 reference year will increase to 5%.

 Vacancy reference period

 Final deadline for late declaration

 The fastest and easiest way to access your account and property status declaration.

 Set up an online account.
 You will need your access code.
 It can be found on your tax notice.

 Get your property tax account balance.
 No login or registration required.

 Understanding the tax